-The disciples asked Jesus who would be the greatest in the Kingdom of heaven and, in response, Jesus called to a child.
+The disciples asked Jesus who would be the greatest in the Kingdom of Heaven and, in response, Jesus called to a child.
 The child, trusting, came and sat with them.
-Jesus taught his closest followers then that unless they became like this child who had stopped whatever he or she was doing to come sit with Jesus, they wouldn’t even enter the Kingdom of heaven, let alone be “great” there.
+Jesus taught his closest followers that unless they became like this child who had stopped whatever he or she was doing to come to sit with Jesus, they wouldn’t even enter the Kingdom of Heaven, let alone be “great” there.

 “Child-like faith” can get a bad rap.
 I’ve got kids and their questions routinely humble me.
 We just welcomed six new members after a disrupted year of Confirmation, and their questions and doubts were also nothing to dismiss.
 But we, together, continue to believe, and as such are loved, sheltered, and protected in Jesus.
 We all need to be reminded of this from time to time.
 Today, trust that you and those you pray for are the fiercely beloved little ones of Christ, and live well in this trying time out of that strong love.

 Grace and Peace,

 COVID-19 Update – Be Flexible and Keep Your Devices Charged

 The last week has seen an astonishing surge in COVID-19 cases around the country, and sadly we here in Hunterdon County are not immune.
 Barring a sudden reversal in current trends, it is likely this will be our last week of in-person worship until this wave of the virus is over.
 We may need to stay online or almost fully online through January.
 We learned last Spring that this doesn’t mean we need to be disconnected, however.
 Here are three simple things we can do to make this season of online church even more fruitful than the last: Familiarize yourself with how to access the worship live stream each Sunday morning.
 Share the link with friends and family and discuss the service – the music, prayers, sermon, and more, thinking of how they connect to your life.